blaxx/sling-todo/README.md

 This branch reworks the ToDo application changing it from an application relying on classic POSTs and page turns into a Single Page Application leveraging the Angular framework.

+### variant/slingAngular

+This branch presents another take on the Angular Application variant making use of the OOB Sling POST servlet in lieu of custom servlets and models.

 ## Misc Debugging